 When two musical forces get together, you know something supernatural is going to happen.
 From the album My Life In The Bush Of Ghosts, this is Brian Eno & David Byrne’s “The Jezebel Spirit“.
 It contains audio from an actual exorcism, but exercised over some groovy bass and percussion work.
-The album was light years of everything and its influence could be heard on various styles preceding from experimental dance to Industrial music later (e.g. Ministry’s Land Of Rape & Honey (1988).
-Especially on the deeper cuts).
+The album was light years of everything and its influence could be heard on various styles preceding from experimental dance to Industrial music later (e.g. Ministry’s Land Of Rape & Honey (1988), especially on the deeper cuts).

 Black Sabbath – “Black Sabbath”

 Probably the most famous ghostly encounter ever in rock history, that seems to escape every list, the monumental, macabre song, “Black Sabbath” by Black Sabbath from the 1969 album….
 Black Sabbath.
-Naturally, it was an early defining song for the band not just by name but stylistically as they turned over to the dark side as it were.
+Naturally, it was an early defining song for the band not just by name but stylistically as they turned over to the dark side, as it were.
 Going further, because for many “Black Sabbath” is the first Heavy Metal song, it is also a genre-defining song, as well.
-“Black Sabbath” (the song) was inspired by real life supernatural events that happened to bassist Geezer Butler, who claims that after reading an occult book (borrowed from Ozzy, of course), saw a looming figure in his sleep.
+“Black Sabbath” (the song) was inspired by real life supernatural events that happened to bassist Geezer Butler.
+He claims that after reading an occult book (borrowed from Ozzy, of course), he saw a looming figure in his sleep.
 When he awoke the book was gone.
 My theory, Ozzy ran out of papes and smoked it, although this cannot be confirmed.